nezaj/instant-llm-guides/guides/008_storage.md

 # InstantDB Storage Guide

 This guide explains how to use InstantDB Storage to easily upload, manage, and serve files in your applications.
-InstantDB Storage provides a simple yet powerful way to handle file operations with real-time updates.

 ## Core Concepts

 InstantDB Storage allows you to:

 - Upload files (images, videos, documents, etc.)
 - Retrieve file metadata and download URLs
 - Delete files